 Honoring His Career, Ensuring His Legacy

-Bern launched our education program for schools and community outreach.
+- Launched our education program for schools and community outreach.
 We currently serve more than 5,000 individuals in educational outreach each year.

-He opened the Maritza Station in Costa Rica.
+- Opened the Maritza Station in Costa Rica.
 This led to a series of tropical studies and education programs throughout Central and South America.

 - Guided separation from the Academy of Natural Sciences.
 Under Sweeney’s leadership, the Stroud Center became an independent 501(c)(3) on October 1, 1999.

 - Added Watershed Restoration to our mission.
 Sweeney’s research has led him to the conclusion that trees are vitally important for healthy streams.